 A good consortium of blogging Anglican leaders is the popular Anglican Pastor blog.

 Below are the most recent sermons.
 Each audio file begins by listing the scripture readings from which the sermon was drawn, but if you're ever curious, you can view the assigned readings for any given date at LectionaryPage.net.
+If you're looking for example sermons from our pastoral staff, keep scrolling below!

 You can link people to the latest sermon by clicking the Tweet button below.